ADD CONDITION

 What is Menthol Flavor Cough Drop used for?

-Menthol Flavor Cough Drop temporarily relieves cough due to a cold and occasional minor irritation, pain, sore mouth, and sore throat.
+Menthol Flavor Cough Drop is used to temporarily relieve cough due to a cold and occasional minor irritation, pain, sore mouth, and sore throat.

 How should I use Menthol Flavor Cough Drop?